celador/ForceCode/README.md

   * rollbackOnError: Indicates whether any failure causes a complete rollback \(true\) or not \(false\)
   * runTests:        A list of Apex tests to run during deployment \(commma separated list\)
   * testLevel:       Specifies which tests are run as part of a deployment Options are: NoTestRun / RunSpecifiedTests / RunLocalTests / RunAllTestsInOrg
-* maxFileChangeNotifications: The maximum number of file change notifications that will be shown on statup of the extension
-* maxQueryHistory: The maximum number of queries to store in the query history of the query editor
-* maxQueryResultsPerPage: The maximum number of results to show per page when executing a query
-* outputQueriesAsCSV: if set to true, will retrieve soql/toql results in csv form.
-If false, json will be returned
 * overwritePackageXML: if set to true, will overwrite package.xml file upon opening or retrieving files
 * poll: When compiling, this is the interval \(in milliseconds\) at which we poll the server for status updates.
 This is only applicable to Classes, Pages, Triggers, and Components.
 * pollTimeout: When retrieving packages, or other long running tasks, this is the maximum amount of time \(in seconds\) it will wait before the process times out.
 If you're having trouble retrieving your package, try increasing this number.
 Default is 600 \(10 minutes\).
 * prefix: This is the namespce prefix defined in your package settings for your org.
 Set this if you have a namespaced org.
 Otherwise ForceCode will attempt to infer a prefix from your Salesforce Org.
 If you have a namespaced org and do not set this setting, you may have problems, especially if working on an out of date Org.
 This should be automatic as of Salesforce 38
-* revealTestedClass: When set to true, this will reveal the class (In the code coverage view) that received the highest amount of coverage from running a test.
-I say this because if you don't have the tested class in your src folder then it will show the next highest covered class in your project.
-If none are found then it won't be revealed.
-* showFilesOnOpen: If set to true, will open files in the editor when opened from Salesforce
-* showFilesOnOpenMax: The maximum number of files to open in the editor.
-More than 3 usually causes problems or doesn't work.
 * showTestCoverage: This flag determines if Apex code coverage highlighting should be shown or hidden in the editor.
 This can be toggled for the open editor by clicking the colorful icon in the editor bar.
-* showTestLog: This flag determines if the Log file for the last test run should show up after the tests are complete.
-This is nice for debugging tests.
-Use this in conjunction with the other debug flags to keep your output tidy.
-The log file will only show if it's not empty (Because of filtering).
 * spaDist: When working with SPAs we usually have a "distribution" folder where we build our files to.
 If this string is set, and a SPA is bundled and deployed, this folder will be used as the distribution folder, otherwise the spa project will be deployed.
 * src: This will tell ForceCode where to store the project files for this org.
 * staticResourceCacheControl: You can select Public or Private and your static resources will save with the cacheControl set to what this option is set to.